Tartu: Modern era

 Since Estonia regained its independence in 1991, the old town centre has been renovated.
 Notably, St. John's Church, in ruins since World War II, has been restored.
 Many new commercial and business buildings have been erected (Tartu Kaubamaja, Tasku, Emajõe kaubanduskeskus, Lõunakeskus, Kvartal, etc.).
 The highest residential building and local landmark Tigutorn was opened in 2008.

 The AHHAA science centre relocated to a new building in 2011 and the Estonian National Museum's new main building opened in 2016.

 Geography

 Climate

 Tartu lies within the temperate humid continental climate zone (Dfb).
 The climate is rather mild considering the high latitude, largely due to the proximity of the Baltic Sea and warm airflows from the Atlantic.
 Nevertheless, continental influence can be felt on hot summer days and cold spells in winter, when the temperature can occasionally (but rarely) drop below -30 °C. Generally, summers are warm and winters are cold.

-The Tartu weather station is located in Tõravere village, which is about 20 kilometers from the city, so the actual temperature in the city may be slightly warmer than the official average temperatures.
+Since 1964, the Tartu weather station has been located in Tõravere, which is about 20 kilometers from the city, so the actual temperature in the city may be slightly warmer than the official average temperatures.